Conte-Ecology/visualizationMaps/stanleySections/README.md

 is used in the calculation of relative position.

 ### Execution
-Open the `createSectionMidpoints.R` script and edit the variables in the "specify inputs" section.
+Open the `createSectionMidpoints.R` script and edit the variables in the "Specify inputs" section.
 The `baseDir` variable is the filepath to the project directory.
 The `user` and `password` variables are your credentials for the "westbrook" database on osensei.